maxpaulus43/maxpaulus43.github.io/.clinerules/default-rules.md

 - No need to run npm run dev.
 I am usually already running that in the background and checking the UI myself
+- the dev server is always running on https://localhost:3000